-As a result of these transactions, we received \$312 million in net proceeds from the offering (net of \$30 million used by SciPlay to pay the offering fees and balance retained by SciPlay for general corporate purposes), which has enabled us to make substantial payments to reduce our debt.
+As a result of these transactions, in 2019 we received \$312 million in net proceeds from the offering (net of \$30 million used by SciPlay to pay the offering fees and balance retained by SciPlay for general corporate purposes), which has enabled us to make substantial payments to reduce our debt.

-The noncontrolling interest share of equity in SciPlay is reflected as a component of the noncontrolling interest in the accompanying consolidated balance sheets and was \$104 million as of December 31, 2019.
+The noncontrolling interest share of equity in SciPlay is reflected as a component of the noncontrolling interest in the accompanying consolidated balance sheets and was \$129 million and \$104 million as of December 31, 2020 and 2019, respectively.
+The legal entities that comprise SciPlay are unrestricted subsidiaries under our credit agreement and the indentures governing the Senior Notes.